 Bowel impaction occurs when an animal swallows indigestible things, which block the intestines.

-Very often, your pet can accidentally eat rough substrates such as sand, or insect chitin shells what beetles or mealworms are too hard to digest.
+Very often, your pet can accidentally eat rough substrates such as sand or insect chitin shells.
+Beetles or mealworms are too hard to digest.

 - Fail to pass excrement